DARKDOVE/Drone_Anarchy/README.txt

  DRONE ANARCHY
 ==========================

-A simple test project inspired by NinjaSnowWars and intended to be used in exploring the basic and essential parts of Urho3D(http://urho3d.github.io/).
-Drone Anarchy is an experimental project of PROJECT DARKDOVE(http://darkdove.proboards.com/).
+A simple experimental project inspired by NinjaSnowWars and intended to be used in exploring the basic and essential parts of Urho3D(http://urho3d.github.io/).
+Drone Anarchy is the pilot project of PROJECT DARKDOVE(http://darkdove.proboards.com/).

 This work is Licensed under the MIT license, see License.txt for details.